malcommac/Flow/README.md

 ## WHAT'S FLOW
 Flow is a Swift lightweight library which help you to better manage content in UITableViews.
 It's easy and fast, perfectly fits the type-safe nature of Swift.

-Say goodbye to the mess of `UITableViewDataSource` and `UITableViewDelegate` implementations: start flowing your tables!
+**Say goodbye to `UITableViewDataSource` and `UITableViewDelegate`** : just declare and set your data, let Flow take care of all!

-## WHAT YOU CAN DO WITH FLOW
+## WHAT YOU CAN REALLY DO WITH FLOW

-The following code is the only required to create a table for some football players *(you can also find it in our example application)*:
+The following code is the only required to create a complete  which shows  some football players *(the complete example is also available in project's demo)*:

 ```swift
 let players: [PlayerModel] = ... // load player's models